snafusauce/javaStuff/README.md

         return false;
       }

-      /******
-      For-each loops, which are also referred to as enhanced loops, allow us to directly loop through each item in a list of items (like an array or ArrayList) and perform some action with each item.
+__For-each loops__, which are also referred to as enhanced loops, allow us to directly loop through each item in a list of items (like an array or ArrayList) and perform some action with each item.
-       */

       for (String inventoryItem : inventoryItems) {
           //We can read the : as “in” like this:

           //for each inventoryItem (which should be a String) in inventoryItems, print inventoryItem.

         // Print element value
-        System.out.println(inventoryItem);
+        System.out.println(inventoryItem);  }

-       //NOTE that the values will not change because this is only a copy of the variable
+__NOTE__ that the values will not change because this is only a copy of the variable

-       //Note:
-       //We can name the enhanced for loop variable whatever we want; using the singular of a plural is just a convention.
+We can name the enhanced for loop variable whatever we want; using the singular of a plural is just a convention.

-       //We may also encounter conventions like String word : sentence.
+We may also encounter conventions like
-      }

-    /* a note on removing elements
+    String word : sentence.

-    Removing Elements During Traversal
+__Removing Elements During Traversal__

-    **When using a while loop and removing elements from an ArrayList, we should not increment the while loop’s counter whenever we remove an element.
+When using a while loop and removing elements from an ArrayList, we should not increment the while loop’s counter whenever we remove an element.

-     We don’t need to increase the counter because all of the other elements have now shifted to the left.
++ We don’t need to increase the counter because all of the other elements have now shifted to the left and incrementing the counter will cause a logical error.

-    ** For loops always increase so you need to decrease by 1
+For loops always increase so you need to decrease by 1
-        // Decrease loop control variable by 1 i--;

-    **avoid messing with enhanced for loops
+- Avoid messing with enhanced for loops

-    */
+Example

-    //Remove exaple with array list
+    //Remove with array list
     for(int i = 0; i < lunchBox.size();i++){
         if(lunchBox.get(i) == "ant"){
           lunchBox.remove(i);

-          i--;
+          //here is where you need to decrement i--;
         }
       }